-Healthy American Chop Suey made with grass-fed beef, lots of healthy veggies and whole-grain pasta.
+Healthy American Chop Suey also known as goulash made with grass-fed beef, lots of healthy veggies and whole-grain pasta.
 This from-scratch, family favorite recipe is ready in 45 minutes and comes in at 330 calories per serving.

 Years ago I shared this recipe for Healthy American Chop Suey, and to date it is a favorite here on Healthy Seasonal Recipes.
 I pulled it out of the archives today, spruced up the photos and made a fun one-minute video for you.
 Mostly I did this because I wanted to make sure you knew about it and show you just how crazy easy it is.
 Check it out!

 As I shared in my original post, titled Bison Bolognese, this dish is known by a number of different names that vary by region.
 My husband grew up calling it Chop Suey, but in the Midwest it is known as Goulash or Slumgullion in some parts.
 Whatever you call it, we love it in this house, especially when it is healthified!